hopchouinard/NeuroHelix/ai_docs/scratchpad.md

 2. Single attempt sufficient for now.
 3. Batched summary at the end of the run.
 4. Daily report summary include execution durations.

+### answering clarifying questions for the cleanup spec

+Hi